Tag Archives: battlestar galactica

 125 min.

 Right off the bat, I should warn you that Red Tails is not a good movie.
 At least, not in the traditional sense.
 It’s not even good ‘for what it is’.
 It’s just plain bad.
 But you will have a good time.
-You’ll be laughing at ineptitude in damn near every scene, but, even with all its cheesiness, this movie will touch you on a very deep level—in fact, partly because of its cheesiness.
+You’ll be laughing at ineptitude in damn near every scene, and, even with all its cheesiness, this movie will touch you on a very deep level—in fact, partly because of its cheesiness.
 Let me explain.